control-protection-grids-tudelft/DP/README.md

 # Installation:

-Interested users should download a local version of the repository.
-Aside from adding the entire DQsym library to the MATLAB path, no other installation action is required.
+Follow these steps to install the **DQsym** library in MATLAB/Simulink:

+1. Download or clone the repository
+2. Open MATLAB
+3. Navigate to the toolbox folder
+4. Locate the DQsym toolbox directory
+5. Open it in MATLAB (using the Current Folder panel or cd command)
+6. Run the setup script addlib.m
+7. When prompted, confirm adding the folder to the MATLAB path
+8. The Simulink Library Browser will refresh automatically

 It is recommended to have MATLAB R2024a or a later version installed.
-Simulink, SimPowerSystems, the Signal Processing Toolbox, and the DSP System Toolbox are required for the toolbox's features.
+Simulink, SimPowerSystems, the Signal Processing Toolbox, and the DSP System Toolbox 2024a or a later version are required for the toolbox's features.

 # Usage:

+The framework assumes that users can obtain a discrete-time state-space representation of the system.

 # Features:
+Version 1.0 includes:

+Support for Modular Multilevel Converters (MMC) using an averaged model .

 The simulations models a Modular Multilevel Converter (MMC), in a single-station and point-to-point HVDC transmission setup, using both EMT, Matlab/Simulink Specialized power systems, and DQ-sym library.

 Control blocks govern both models, with a sequencer managing the timing of control events.

 Scopes and measurement blocks are provided for detailed tracing of outputs and internal states.

+Current limitations:
+More detailed converter models require additional derivation and implementation Generator models with mechanical dynamics are not supported for  Version 1.0, these are represented as ideal sources.

 # Contributing: